 6.1 How Children experience Domestic Abuse

-The following are some ways that children and young people can be affected by domestic abuse.
+Children and young people living with domestic abuse will have many aspects of their lives affected.
 They may experience one or a number of the following.
 This is not an exhaustive list.

 - Being physically harmed or threatened with harm;